dynastic/place/README.md

 You can instruct pm2 to save the currently running pm2 instances and start them at boot with `pm2 startup`.

-### Other notes
+#### Other notes

 It's recommended that you use a reverse proxy rather than running Place direcly on port 80.
-Below is our nginx configuration.
+For this, we recommend Nginx.
+Below is our nginx configuration:

 ```nginx
 server {
         listen 80;